filiph/filiphnet/src/text/pages/Making my 1970s renderer multi-threaded.md

 video.
 </video>

-For this aesthetic, a "normal", modem 3D renderer just wouldn't work.
+For this aesthetic, a "normal", modern 3D renderer just wouldn't work.
 So I decided to create a software (non-GPU) 3d renderer mostly from scratch.
 This allowed me to have complete control over every aspect of the final look of the 3d objects, and since we live in the 21st century, our contemporary computers are more than capable of running the renderer at high framerates.

 ## Single-threaded beginnings